 - knife or cutter with can opener

-There’s also travel essentials basics like cash, smartphone, spare batteries/power bank/charger, and a camera to document the trip.
+There are also travel essentials like cash, smartphone, spare batteries/power bank/charger, and a camera.

 Where to go bikepacking